Ongoing Project:

 Summary

-Objective: This study explores factors that contribute to the successes and challenges of Syrian refugee children’s language and literacy development in both their second language of English, and the heritage language of Arabic.
-This is a three-year longitudinal study, with research being carried out at three sites: Edmonton, Toronto, and Waterloo.
-This study is also a collaboration with a CYRRC project from the Well-being cluster to explore the relationship between learning and well-being in Syrian refugee children.
+Objective: This study explored factors that contribute to the successes and challenges of Syrian refugee children’s language and literacy development in both their second language of English, and the heritage language of Arabic.
+This was a three-year longitudinal study, with research carried out at three sites: Edmonton, Toronto, and Waterloo.
+This study was also a collaboration with a CYRRC project from the Well-being cluster to explore the relationship between learning and well-being in Syrian refugee children.

 Infographic Excerpt